Weston-super-Mare: Early history

+Defences were built after the Norman Conquest near the settlements on Worlebury Hill at Worle (today's Castle Batch) and Ashcombe.{ The parish was part of the Hundred of Winterstoke.
 The medieval church of St John was demolished in 1824 and rebuilt on the same site.
-The former rectory, now known as Glebe House,is a 19th-century structure but may have been remodelled from a 17th century building.
+The former rectory, now known as Glebe House, is a largely 19th-century structure remodelled from a much older building.
+Seventeenth-century timbers survive in what was originally the entrance hall.
+It is Weston-super-Mare's oldest surviving building.